opensearch-project/data-prepper/docs/log_analytics.md

         index: apache_logs
 ```

 This pipeline configuration is an example of apache log ingestion.
-Don't forget that you can easily configure the Grok Prepper for your own custom logs.
+Don't forget that you can easily configure the Grok Processor for your own custom logs.

 You will need to modify the configuration above for your OpenSearch cluster.